 The Company sponsors a qualified 401(k) plan covering substantially all associates with no eligibility service requirement.
 Under the 401(k) plan, the Company matches 25% of the first 6% of compensation contributed by each associate.
 Employer contributions, which are discretionary, vest to participants at a rate of 20% per year.
-In 2006, the Company contributed \$123,862 as a matching percentage of associate 401k contributions.
-No contributions were made by the Company in 2005 or 2004.
+The Company contributed \$127,000 and \$124,000 in 2007 and 2006, respectively, as a matching percentage of associate 401(k) contributions.
+No contributions were made by the Company in 2005.